University of Wisconsin–Madison

 • Interest in the program

-• Awareness of the impact this programming will have on the candidate’s skills/projects/unit/career or other stated goals
+• Awareness of how the program will affect the candidate’s skills, projects, unit, career or other stated goals

-• How participation in this program would benefit them and the campus/organization
+• Vision for how participation will benefit them and the universisty community

-• Clearly articulate, in narrative form, why you want to participate in these specific leadership programs
+• Clearly explain, in narrative form, why you want to join this specific leadership program.

-• Discuss your engagement in the campus community and beyond, including potential new opportunities you see; highlight any projects, activities, communities and/or groups that may help to tell your story
+• Describe your engagement in the university community and beyond, including new opportunities you see.
+Highlight projects, activities, communities or groups that help tell your story.

 Lead From Where You Are